DominicF96/DominicF96/README.md

-<code>Digital Craftsman (Developer/Designer/Writer)</code>
+<code>Digital Craftsman (PO/Designer/Developer)</code>

 <p style="margin: 24px 0">👋 Hi there !
-I'm a frontend developer with over 5 years of experience building beautiful functional websites.
-I've also been designing website for about 3 years now and studying UI/UX.
+I'm a frontend developer since 2018 building beautiful functional websites.
+I've also been designing website since 2020 and studying UI/UX.
+More recently (2022), I've been scaling my skills of Product Owner.
 I have the skills to bring an idea to life, from brainstorming to a final production-grade website.</p>

 <div style="margin: 16px 0">
   <a href="https://linktr.ee/dominicf96"><img src="https://img.shields.io/badge/DominicF96-Find_Me-%23c6538c?style=for-the-badge&logo=linktree" alt="My Linktree"/></a>